Shivaraja-mb/CICD-java-application-deploy/README.md

 # CICD-java-application
-CICD pipeline for java application to devploy
+CICD pipeline for java application to deploy on kubernetes cluster using jenkiens